MicrosoftLearning/20486D-DevelopingASPNETMVCWebApplications/Instructions/20486D_MOD01_LAB_MANUAL.md

 4. In the **Actors** window, click the **Details** link.

-5. Verify that the **site.css** file is used to apply style to all the pages.
+5. Verify that the **site.css** file is used to apply styles to all the pages.

 6. Close the **Microsoft Edge** window.